 Read the detailed learning outcomes here

-On successfully completing this course, we’ll award you our Certificate of Higher Education in Law and Languages.
-The title of your certificate will show your chosen language:
+On completing this course, we'll award you a Certificate of Higher Education.
+Your qualification title will show your language choice:

 - Certificate of Higher Education in Law and French.